Regional variations are part of what makes Spanish such a fun and dynamic language to learn.

-But you don’t need to be traveling around a Spanish-speaking country to learn them, as long as you have Netflix.
+But you don’t need to actually go and travel around a Spanish-speaking country to learn them, as long as you have Netflix.

-Read on to learn about six top Netflix Spanish series that come from six different countries.
-They include everything from gripping crime dramas to “Mad Men”-style period pieces.
+Read on to learn about six top Netflix Spanish series that come from six different countries and range from gripping crime dramas to “Mad Men”-style period pieces.

 Regional Spanish Differences to Listen for in Netflix Series